 In short, a ‘derogatory’ is a negative mark on your credit report.
-This easy guide explains what may cause a derogatory to appear and what you can do to potentially remove an inaccurate one from your credit report.
-Let’s begin with some derogatory basics.
+Read on to find out what may cause a derogatory to appear and what you can do to potentially remove an inaccurate derogatory mark from your credit report.

-When referring to credit, a derogatory is negative by nature and typically indicates a case of financial negligence on your report.
-For instance, items such as a late payment or auto repossession could lead to a derogatory mark on your credit report.
+When referring to credit, a derogatory mark is negative by nature and typically indicates a case of financial negligence on your report.
+Items such as a late payment or auto repossession could lead to a derogatory mark on your credit report.

 Derogatory marks are one of the largest causes of bad credit.
 For example, if you are applying for a new line of credit, the amount and severity of derogatory marks on your report could impact whether or not you receive approval (see my $0 credit score).
 Moreover, even if approval is granted, derogatory marks may also impact the terms and interest rate you may be offered.

 Any item or financial activity that lenders may view as a ‘credit risk’ could result in a derogatory mark on your report.
-At a glance, here is a list of common items that may lead to a derogatory mark.
+To help you identify the credit culprit, here are some common items that may lead to a derogatory mark.

 - Account in collections